-You will be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
+Please note: You may be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
 If you are on a shared bus transfer, you may have to walk for a few minutes to get to your hotel.
 Transfers will differ depending on group size.